hundredyearfarms/Hundred-Year-Farms/README.md

 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/IFCSite-FarmProposedTrees.png" alt="Farm plan - tree overlay" width="500">
 </p>

 <u>Image</u>: *Proposed new trees and storm-water collection pond laid over a sattelite image of the existing property on Prince Edward Island (gradient lines show how the land slopes toward the south where surface run-off water collects).
 A - water erosion down the centre of this field is already evident, but can be controlled by the new rows of trees that follow field contours.
-B - this prior clear-cut will be diversified to a range of native tree species.
-C - there will be relatively little change to this field apart from re-aligning the existing windbreak so it follows natural contours and then adding a second row at the lowest and steepest part of the field.
+B - this prior clear-cut will be diversified to a wider range of native tree species.
+C - windbreak realligned to follow land contours and a second row of trees added at the lowest and steepest part of the field.
 D - Greenhouse.*

 Some reasons for our transition to agroforestry are listed below:

-- Productivity: Trees in rows will reduce the higher wind speeds expected in the future and they will slow drainage from more extreme rainfall, both of which will help control soil erosion.
+- Erosion Control: Trees in rows will reduce the higher wind speeds expected in the future and they will slow drainage from more extreme rainfall, both of which will help control soil erosion.

 - Biodiversity: Mitigates climate induced pest and fire risks while making the property more interesting to live on or visit.

-- Diversified outputs: Greenhouses and higher-value trees can provide income independent of the field crop.
+- Diversified outputs: Greenhouses and higher-value trees can provide income independent of the field crop and require work spread out over the year.

 - Timing: Higher-value trees should be planted before changes to climate make them more difficult to establish.